OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

 The concept of separability is explained in the :ref:`Theory Manual<theory_separable_variables>`.

-Simultaneous derivative coloring in OpenMDAO can be performed either statically or dynamically, in forward or reverse mode.
+Simultaneous derivative coloring in OpenMDAO can be performed either statically or dynamically.

+In general, when using simultaneous derivatives, you should always set up you model with `mode='auto'` in order to allow bidirectional coloring to be used.
+Bidirectional coloring can significantly decrease the number of linear solves needed to generate the total Jacobian relative to coloring only in fwd or rev mode.

 Dynamic Coloring